AndresPardey01/TheBackyardigans/README.md

 # TheBackyardigans
-This is repository of course of programation of the backyardigans team.
+This is repository of curse of programation of the backyardigans team.